Medusa Nebula (Abell 21)

 |Discoverer||JOHNSON et al 1971|

-NGC 2395 is a small open star cluster and, with 30 stars counted, relatively poor.
+NGC 2395 is a small, relatively poor open star cluster and, with only 30 stars counted.
 It is only noticeable because of its slightly higher star density compared to its surroundings.
 The diameter of this compression is about 12 arc minutes and the brightest stars reach 9.96 magnitudes.
-It was discovered by William Herschel on 16 March 1784 and noted as VIII 11.
+The distance is estimated to 512 pc with an age of 1.17490 × 109 years.

 The Medusa Nebula is located between the constellations Canis Minor and Gemini.
 It can best be observed in the months of October to April.
 There are two simple ways to find the Medusa Nebula.
 For both, an O-III filter and an eyepiece with at least one degree of field of view are advantageous.